 In addition to these resources, the Graduate Division has information for international students here.

-A: Applicants must have a physics or equivalent degree.
+A: Applicants must have a physics degree or have completed an equivalent coursework.

 Q: How can I transfer my application to another program?